radlakha/radlakha.github.io/_posts/2023-09-03-This-is-a-nice-clean-page.md

 ---
+author: "Raman Adlakha"
 layout: post
 title:  "This is a nice clean page"
-author: "Raman Adlakha"
+date:   2023-06-04 03:04:31 +0000
-categories: story
+categories: reference story
-tags: [tag1,tag2]
-image: planters.jpg
+image: cupola.jpg
 ---

 I have some text to introduce the concept.
 There is also some code